7 Essential Steps to Protect Your Online Privacy

-For online privacy when browsing the Internet, consider using a VPN or proxy server.
+For online privacy when browsing the Internet, consider using a VPN or proxy server to change your IP.
 Both are secure ways to browse the Internet without fear of cybercriminals intercepting your information.
-A secure VPN uses end-to-end encryption, meaning the data from your device is encrypted to the connecting server point via a tunneling protocol.
+A secure VPN uses end-to-end encryption.
+This means that the data from your device is encrypted to the connecting server point via a tunneling protocol.

 Proxies act as a gateway between a user and the Internet.
 However, they don't encrypt traffic or hide your IP address like VPNs do.
+Both will work well, though, if you want to hide your public IP - which you can see on the What's My IP Address homepage.
 Either way, for maximum online privacy and security, a proxy or VPN is a great choice for protecting yourself when browsing.

 General online privacy tips

-Online privacy and security is especially important in our technological age, and these 7 steps show you just how to protect your privacy online.
+Online privacy and security is especially important in our technological age.
+These 7 steps show you just how to protect your privacy online.
 If you've followed them and still want to improve your online privacy even further, consider these tips:

 - Don't expect any information you enter into a public computer to remain private.
 This includes work computers, library computers, or any device shared by more than one person.
 You as the user lack exclusive access to these devices when they're shared.
 This means you have less control over your own privacy when using them.

 - Log out of all accounts accessed on public computers.
 Closing out of a tab does not mean you logged out.
 Make sure you go through the steps and actually log out of your accounts, especially with ones that contain sensitive data.

 - Use strong passwords and two-factor authentication whenever possible.
 These protect your accounts and, subsequently, the information saved to them.
 Use a password manager to keep track of passwords if necessary.